wp-plugins/groups/readme.txt

 == Upgrade Notice ==

 = 1.3.11 =
 * Fixes too restrictive access: the capabilities used to restrict access to posts should be disjunctive.
+Adds the option to show and edit group memberships in user profiles.

 = 1.3.10 =
 * Improves performance slightly more and fixes potential issues with caching.